Explore Gemstones | The Right Ring

 Diamond

-10 on the Mohs hardness scale, yet much stronger than all other stones, even sapphire.
+• 10 on the Mohs hardness scale, yet much stronger than all other stones, even sapphire

 Blue Sapphire

-9 on the Mohs hardness scale, but must be set properly (either in platinum, a bezel or thicker yellow gold prongs)
+• 9 on the Mohs hardness scale, but must be set properly (either in platinum, a bezel or thicker yellow gold prongs)

 Montana Sapphire

-9 on the Mohs hardness scale, but must be set properly (either in platinum, a bezel or thicker yellow gold prongs)
+• 9 on the Mohs hardness scale, but must be set properly (either in platinum, a bezel or thicker yellow gold prongs)

 Ruby

-9 on the Mohs hardness scale, but must be set properly (either in platinum, a bezel or thicker yellow gold prongs)
+• 9 on the Mohs hardness scale, but must be set properly (either in platinum, a bezel or thicker yellow gold prongs)

 Pink Sapphire

-9 on the Mohs hardness scale, but must be set properly (either in platinum, a bezel or thicker yellow gold prongs)
+• Must be set properly (either in platinum, a bezel or thicker yellow gold prongs)

 Topaz